Rebels say take army post near Syria's southern border

 Fighters from the Free Syrian Army said they captured the Um al-Mayathen post on the main Damascus-Jordan highway in heavy fighting overnight that ended a siege that lasted more than a week.
 Dozens died in the clashes they said.

-The army post is several kilometers (miles) from Syria's' Nassib border crossing which, before Syria's two-year-old civil war broke out, funneled billions of dollars of trade between Gulf countries, Turkey and Europe.
+The army post is several kilometres (miles) from Syria's' Nassib border crossing which, before Syria's two-year-old civil war broke out, funnelled billions of dollars of trade between Gulf countries, Turkey and Europe.

 Syria's southern provinces bordering Jordan and Israel have become an increasingly significant battleground as the capital comes under pressure, with President Bashar al-Assad's forces and his loyalist militias hitting back hard.